 FreeToo Heavy Duty

 FreeToo Heavy Duty tactical gloves come in both a full fingered and fingerless version.
-Our review relates to the fingerless version, which we consider the best shooting gloves for general survival and prepping.
+Our review relates to the fingerless version, which we consider the best shooting gloves for general survival and prepping (or even bow hunting in mild weather).

 - Fit – The fit of these gloves is what makes them stand out from their peers.
 The nylon material and adjustable wrist band mean that once these gloves are on and broken in, they are very comfortable and almost feel like part of your body.